 - Exposure to air pollution has been found to increase the mortality due to heart diseases

 - Smoke, emissions from automobiles, tobacco smoke and improper use of indoor heating devices compromise lung function leading to several pulmonary complications.
 Especially people suffering from cystic fibrosis appear to be affected the most owing to their already compromised lung functions.

 - Exposure to polluted air increases the risk of suffering from asthma and Chronic Obstructive Pulmonary Disease (COPD).
 Several data link air pollution to cancer.
 Studies have detected increased risk of lung cancer in people who live in areas with high nitrogen oxide concentration in the air.

-Children are at increased risk of developing asthma, pneumonia and other lower respiratory infections.
+- Children are at increased risk of developing asthma, pneumonia and other lower respiratory infections.